-Due to the uncertainty around face-to-face training, for the next SLTF round, we are seeking training that is delivered online, and are particularly interested in training that promotes digital data collection and analysis.
-Rather than providing funding to cover catering, travel etc., we will pay students a fee for their design and delivery of the session.
+In order to ensure this part of our training is inclusive, for the next SLTF round, we are seeking training that is delivered online.
+Rather than providing funding to cover catering, travel etc., we will look to pay for costs associated with online events, e.g. the digitisation of training materials or the fee for PhD students to deliver an online session (preferably recorded).